Frank Markus Barwasser as Erwin Pelzig - Who We Become

 Who We Become

-Frank-Markus Barwasser has performed with this character on German theatre stages for over 30 years.
-Süddeutsche Zeitung wrote: "The voice of the grumbling stoic, the fighting empath, the sensible man who nonetheless doesn't know everything better, the voice of the ordinary person who knows he is crazy in his own way".
-For 3SAT, Barwasser recently produced the nine-part series "Beim Pelzig auf der Bank".
+Frank-Markus Barwasser has been performing with this character on German theatre stages for over 30 years.
+Süddeutsche Zeitung wrote: "The voice of the grumbling Stoic, the fighting empath, the down-to-earth man of reason who nonetheless doesn't know everything better, the voice of the ordinary person who knows that in his own way he is mad."
+For 3SAT, Barwasser recently produced the nine-part series "Sitting on the Bench with Pelzig".